israelmarti/BiSpeD/README.md

 ```

 - **hselect**
 > Extract keyword values (`fields`, string viariable type) from a FITS image or file list (`img`, string viariable type).
-In case of file list, the file name must be preceded by the symbol @.
+In the case of a file list, the file name must be preceded by the symbol @.
 >
 > Example:
 ```python3